 Each state report identifies the policy areas most in need of critical attention, as well as "low-hanging fruit," policies that can be addressed in relatively short order.
-The Blueprint for Change is based on an updated-for-2010 review and analysis of Kansas's teacher policies.
-The state received an overall grade of D- in 2009, and this year's Yearbook finds that Kansas made no progress on teacher quality goals over the past year.
+The Blueprint for Change is based on an updated-for-2010 review and analysis of Delaware's teacher policies.
+The state received an overall grade of D in 2009, but this year's Yearbook finds that Delaware, which had a winning bid in the Race to the Top competition, has made significant progress on teacher quality goals over the past year, including new teacher evaluation requirements that make evidence of student learning the preponderant criterion in teacher evaluations and tenure decisions.